Engee documentation

 Main group

-# Correlation window length (samples) — number of samples
+# Correlation window length (samples) — number of counts

 Details

-The number of samples the unit uses to calculate the cross-correlations of two signals.
+The number of samples that the block uses to calculate the cross-correlations of the two signals.

-As the Correlation window length (samples) value increases, the reliability of the calculated delay increases.
-However, the processing time to calculate the delay also increases.
+When the value is increased Correlation window length (samples) the reliability of the calculated delay increases.
+However, the processing time for calculating the delay also increases.

 Default value